Nachtalb/nicotine-plugin-core/docs/source/installation.rst

           """Say hello to the world."""
           age += 1  # age: int - will automagically get parsed to an int

-          self.window_log("Hello, %s!
+          self.window("Hello, %s!
 In a year you will be %d years old.", name, age)

       @command(parameters=["[n]"], aliases=["inc"])  # Parameters with [] are optional
       def increment(self, n: int = 1) -> None:
           """Increment the counter."""
           self.config.counter += n
-          self.config.apply()  # Persist settings change across sessions self.log("Counter is now at %d", self.config.counter)  # normal logging to the console
+          self.config.apply()  # Persist settings change across sessions self.log.info("Counter is now at %d", self.config.counter)  # normal logging to the console

       @command(parameters=["[n]"], aliases=["dec"])  # Aliases are additional names for the command def decrement(self, n: int = 1) -> None:
           """Decrement the counter."""
           self.config.counter -= n
-          self.config.apply()  # Persist settings change across sessions self.log("Counter is now at %d", self.config.counter)
+          self.config.apply()  # Persist settings change across sessions self.log.info("Counter is now at %d", self.config.counter)

       @command(disabled_interfaces=[CommandInterface.CHATROOM])  # Disable the command in the chatroom def secret(self) -> None:
           """This command is a secret."""
-          self.window_log("You can't run this command in the chatroom.
+          self.window("You can't run this command in the chatroom.
 It's a secret!")